DefinedNet/mobile_nebula/README.md

 Mobile Nebula brings this functionality to devices running Android and iOS.

 This code is **source-available** meaning that the source is provided for viewing, but we are **not accepting contributions** and provide no license past what the [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#5-license-grant-to-other-users) permit.

-See [contributing](CONTRIBUTING.md) for dev-related instructions if you are a Defined Networking employee.